jrife/ptarmigan/docs/ARCHITECTURE.md

 ### How Cluster Operations Work For Master Node?
 Is it any different than any other raft group/keyspace?

+### Leader Election
+* Some of the algorithms listed above make the assumption that only one leader is reading and writing cluster metadata at once.
+* Fencing may be necesssary to prevent concurrent updates from breaking global invariants: i.e. ensuring replicas for a keyspace all exist on different nodes

 ## API
 * Create
 * Set